Campus Parking and Vehicle Policy

 Parking Pass Prioritization

-Parking pass priority is given to students based on 1) date of entry, and; 2) earned college credit hours.
+Parking pass priority is given to students based on 1) date of entry, and 2) earned college credit hours.

-Remember all cars MUST be registered.
+Remember, ALL vehicles MUST be registered.

 IV.
 Handicapped Parking